vidaldid-rte/dynawo-large-scale-validation/doc/Configuring events in Dynawo and Astre HOWTO.md

 <scenario nom="scenario" duree="{SimulationLengthInSeconds}">
    <evtouvrtopo instant="{DisconnectionTimeInSeconds}"
-                ouvrage="{'num' attribute of the network component to be disconnected}" type="{2 if generator (declared as groupe element in the xml) 3 if load (declared as conso element in the xml) 4 if shunt (declared as shunt element in the xml) 5 if switch/breaker (declared as couplage in the xml)???
+                ouvrage="{'num' attribute of the network component to be disconnected}" type="{2 if generator (tag 'groupe' in the xml) 3 if load (tag 'conso' in the xml) 4 if shunt (tag 'shunt' in the xml) 5 if switch/breaker (tag 'couplage' in the xml???)
+					   7 if bus (tag 'noeud' in the xml)
-                       9 if line (declared as quadripole element in the xml)}" typeevt="{1 for disconnection}"
+                       9 if line (tag 'quadripole' in the xml) 11 if K-level of RST control (tag 'zonerst' in the xml)}" typeevt="{1 for disconnection}"
                 cote="{0 if generator, load, or shunt, or to disconnect a line on both sides 1 to disconnect a line's origin